jameshughes89/cs102/src/site/asn4.rst

 Implementing the Class
 ----------------------

-Your class should have at least one field --- a reverence to the root of the Huffman Tree.
+Your class should have at least one field --- a reference to the root of the Huffman Tree.
 As discussed above, it is recommended that you also include another field --- a map storing each character's bit string encoding.

 Complete the ``public static HuffmanCode fromString(String seed)`` method.
 This factory method will do all the setup for